SvenHaedrich/dali_mon/docs/usage.md

     0.006 |    0.001 | ERROR: SYSTEM FAILURE
     0.007 |    0.001 | ERROR: SYSTEM RECOVER

+You can remove the colour control codes from the output stream using `ansifilter`.

+    ./dali_mon < tests/sample.txt | ansifilter

 ## Read from Serial Port

 Remember to set the serial port communication parammeters before starting the monitor routine.
 This example reads from a serial port connected to `ttyUSB0` using a baudrate of 115200 Baud.